parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 [InternetReadFile](http://msdn.microsoft.com/en-us/library/windows/desktop/aa385103%28v=vs.85%29.aspx) retrieves the tweet.
 A buffer is created to hold the retrieved data.
 Documentation says "[a] normal read retrieves the specified dwNumberOfBytesToRead for each call to InternetReadFile until the end of the file is reached.
 To ensure all data is retrieved, an application must continue to call the InternetReadFile function until the function returns TRUE and the lpdwNumberOfBytesRead parameter equals zero."
 This is happening in lines 31-35.
 We keep reading until ``NumberofBytesRead`` is zero.

-After we are done, jump at line 32 is not taken and we land here:
+After we are done, the jump in line 32 is not taken and we land here:

 ![Sifting through the tweet](/images/2014/flare/7-21.jpg "Sifting through the tweet")

 We retrieved the tweet.
 Now [strstr](http://msdn.microsoft.com/en-us/library/windows/desktop/bb773436%28v=vs.85%29.aspx) is called to find the first instance of ``Secluded Hi`` in the tweet.
-The return value is a point to the start of ``Secluded HijackRAT http://t.co/ckx18JHdkb ...``.
+The return value is a pointer to the start of ``Secluded HijackRAT http://t.co/ckx18JHdkb ...``.
 The application adds ``0x0B`` or 11 to the start of the string to skip ``Secluded Hi`` and point to ``jackRAT http://t.co/ckx18JHdkb ...``.
 A new 8 character buffer is created and passed to [strncpy](http://msdn.microsoft.com/en-us/library/xdsywd25.aspx). ``strncpy`` is called to copy 7 bytes from the start to the newly created buffer which will be ``jackRAT``.
 The rest is simple, ``jackRAT`` is xor-ed with the blob and finally [InternetCloseHandle](http://msdn.microsoft.com/en-us/library/windows/desktop/aa384350%28v=vs.85%29.aspx) is called three times to close the three function calls.

 ![xor(blob,"jackRAT")](/images/2014/flare/7-22.jpg "xor(blob,"jackRAT")